What Atmosphere Do Planes Fly In

 Troposphere: The Realm of Weather

 Weather phenomena such as clouds, rain, and storms are predominantly confined to the troposphere.
-This is because the troposphere is unstable, with warm, moist air near the surface rising and cooler air descending.
+Think about it: this is because the troposphere is unstable, with warm, moist air near the surface rising and cooler air descending.
 This convective activity leads to the formation of clouds and precipitation.
 The upper boundary of the troposphere, called the tropopause, is a transition zone where the temperature stops decreasing with altitude.
 The height of the tropopause varies with latitude and season, being higher near the equator and lower at the poles, and also higher in the summer and lower in the winter.

 Stratosphere: Stability and Jet Streams

 Above the tropopause lies the stratosphere, a layer characterized by increasing temperature with altitude.
+The absorption of UV radiation heats the stratosphere, creating a temperature inversion.
 This unique temperature profile is due to the presence of the ozone layer, which absorbs ultraviolet (UV) radiation from the sun.
-The absorption of UV radiation heats the stratosphere, creating a temperature inversion.
 This temperature inversion makes the stratosphere very stable, with little vertical mixing.

 Why Planes Prefer the Lower Stratosphere